Regulation

 Currently Registered Firms

-Firms holding valid FCA cryptoasset registration as of the transition date may continue operating under temporary permission whilst their authorisation application is being considered, provided they:
+Firms holding valid FCA cryptoasset registration under the Money Laundering Regulations may continue operating under a Treasury saving provision, provided they:

-- Submit a complete authorisation application by 30 June 2026
+- Submit a complete authorisation application during the application window (30 September 2026 to 28 February 2027)

 New Market Entrants